 I’ve never mixed meatloaf ingredients any other way than with my hands.
 Don’t overwork the meat mixture.
 Overworking makes for a mushy combination and a tough end result.
 And coat our hands with a thin layer of oil.
 This will keep the mixture from sticking all over your fingers.

 With your hands.
 You can shape a meatloaf using a loaf pan or casserole dish.
-I actually prefer making sheet pan meatloaf without a loaf pan.
+Or you can make a sheet pan meatloaf without a loaf pan.
 Simply dump the meatloaf mix onto a greased or parchment lined sheet pan.
 Using your hands start gently pressing the meat together until a loaf is formed.
 Press down or push together cracks in the loaf for a smooth meatloaf that will stay together.
 Using the sheet pan method, with the loaf fully exposed to heat, the end result is an ever so slight crusty effect on the loaf because it’s directly exposed to heat.
-A loaf pan, with its high sides will produce more of a steamed product.
-And the meatloaf will look more like a loaf of bread.
+A loaf pan, with its high sides will better secure that “loaf shape”.

 Don’t go too lean on the beef.
 Meatloaf needs a little fat content to help with that moist texture and flavor.
-15% fat is a good ratio.
-I’ve never been successful making meatloaf out of lean chicken or turkey.
-20% can be too greasy.
+I recommend a ground beef blend of 80/20 or 85/15.
+Anything fattier will result in a greasy meatloaf.

 Do you cover meatloaf with foil when baking?
 No. Cook the meatloaf uncovered.
 If you cover the meatloaf, you’ll get more of a steamed end result.
 An uncovered meatloaf, especially if making sheet-pan meatloaf will result in stickier glaze and the meat will garner a “crust” leaving the inside tender and delightfully perfect in texture.